salarcode/Bois/Readme.md

 * Collections/Lists should be generic and implement one of ICollection<>, IList<> or IDictionary<>

 ## Compression
-The `BoisLz4Serializer` class is in a seperate package called `Salar.Bois.LZ4`.
+The `BoisLz4Serializer` class is in a separate package called `Salar.Bois.LZ4`.
 It is provided for anyone looking for more compact serialization.
 To use it just create a new instance of `BoisLz4Serializer` and to serialize and compress the objects call `Pickle` and to deserialize and uncompress call `Unpickle`.
 Please note that `BoisLz4Serializer` -for now- is implemented as a wrapper around [LZ4](https://github.com/MiloszKrajewski/K4os.Compression.LZ4).